East Tennessee: Politics

-Politically, East Tennessee has historically been a massive outlier in Tennessee and the South.
-It is one of the few regions in the South that have consistently voted Republican since the Civil War, and one of the oldest Republican regions in the United States.
+Politically, East Tennessee has historically been an outlier in Tennessee and the South.
+It is one of the few regions in the South that have consistently voted Republican since the Civil War and one of the oldest Republican regions in the United States.
 Indeed, several counties in the region are among the few in the country to have never voted for a Democrat in a presidential election.

 The state's 1st and 2nd congressional districts, anchored in the Tri-Cities and Knoxville respectively, are among the few ancestrally Republican regions in the South.
 The 1st has been held by Republicans or their predecessors without interruption since 1881, and for all but four years since 1859.
 The 2nd has been in the hands of Republicans or their predecessors since 1855.
 Until the 1950s, congressmen from the 1st and 2nd Districts were among the few truly senior Republican congressmen from the South.
 Historically, Democrats were more competitive in the Chattanooga-based 3rd district, but recent trends have made it almost as staunchly Republican as the 1st and 2nd districts.

-East Tennessee Republican leanings are rooted in its antebellum Whig sentiments (historian O.P.
-Temple actually traces this sentiment back to the anti-aristocratic Covenanters of Scotland).
-As in much of Southern Appalachia, the region's yeoman farmers clashed with the large-scale planters and business interests that controlled the Democratic Party and dominated most southern state legislatures.
-East Tennesseans revered the likes of John Sevier and Davy Crockett, and were drawn to the political philosophies of Henry Clay and Daniel Webster.
+East Tennessee Republican leanings are rooted in its antebellum Whig sentiments; historian O.P.
+Temple actually traces this sentiment back to the anti-aristocratic Covenanters of Scotland.
+As in much of southern Appalachia, the region's yeoman farmers clashed with the large-scale planters and business interests that controlled the Democratic Party and dominated most southern state legislatures.
+East Tennesseans revered the likes of John Sevier and Davy Crockett and were drawn to the political philosophies of Henry Clay and Daniel Webster.
 They tended to reject the policies of the Southern Democrats, who were deemed "aristocratic" (Andrew Jackson's popularity in the Chattanooga area— which he helped open to European-American settlement— created a stronger Democratic base in southeastern Tennessee, however).
-In the early 1840s, then-state senator Andrew Johnson actually introduced a bill in the state legislature that would have created a separate state in East Tennessee.
+In the early 1840s, state Senator Andrew Johnson actually introduced a bill in the state legislature that would have created a separate state in East Tennessee.